bombaleabhinav/SwiftKeys/readme.md

 **Swift Keys is a online platform to test your typing speed**
 ---
 ![alt text](image.png)
 #Color Pallete:
 **https://colorhunt.co/palette/0000005682b1739ec9ffe8db**

-Refer to the attached pdf for further info
+Refer to the attached pdf for further info.